-MHI of the Breast Patients with recently diagnosed breast cancer were enrolled in two identical clinical trials to evaluate the ability of gadobutrol injection to assess the presence and extent of malignant breast disease prior to surgery.
-Patients underwent non-contrast breast MRI (BMR) prior to gadobutrol injection (0.1 mmol/kg) breast MRI.
-BMR images and gadobutrol injection BMR (combined contrast plus non-contrast) images were independently evaluated in each study by three readers blinded to clinical information.
-In separate reading sessions the BMR images and gadobutrol injection BMR images were also interpreted together with X-ray mammography images (XRM).
+Patients with recently diagnosed breast cancer were enrolled in two identical clinical trials to evaluate the ability of gadobutrol to assess the presence and extent of malignant breast disease prior to surgery.
+Patients underwent non-contrast breast MRI (BMR) prior to gadobutrol (0.1 mmol/kg) breast MRI.
+BMR images and gadobutrol BMR (combined contrast plus non-contrast) images were independently evaluated in each study by three readers blinded to clinical information.
+In separate reading sessions the BMR images and gadobutrol BMR images were also interpreted together with X-ray mammography images (RRM).

-The studies evaluated 787 patients: Study 1 enrolled 390 women with an average age of 55 years, 74% were white, 25% Asian, 0.5% black, and 0.5% other; Study 2 enrolled 396 women and 1 man with an average age of 57 years, 71% were white, 24% Asian, 3% black, and 2% other.
+The studies evaluated 787 patients: Study 1 enrolled 390 women with an average age of 56 years, 74% were white, 25% Asian, 0.5% black, and 0.5% other; Study 2 enrolled 396 women and 1 man with an average age of 57 years, 71% were white, 24% Asian, 3% black, and 2% other.

 The readers assessed 5 regions per breast for the presence of malignancy using each reading modality.
 The readings were compared to an independent standard of truth (SoT) consisting of histopathology for all regions where excisions were made and tissue evaluated.
-XRM plus ultrasound was used for all other regions.
+XRM plus ultrasound was used for all

 The assessment of malignant disease was performed using a region based within-subject sensitivity.
 Sensitivity for each reading modality was defined as the mean of the percentage of malignant breast regions correctly interpreted for each subject.
-The within-subject sensitivity of gadobutrol injection BMR was superior to that of BMR.
-The lower bound of the
+The within-subject sensitivity of gadobutrol BMR was superior to that of BMR.
+The lower bound of the 95% Confidence Interval (CI) for the difference in within-subject sensitivity ranged from 19% to 42% for Study 1 and from 12% to 27% for Study 2.
+The within-subject sensitivity of gadobutrol BMR plus XRM is presented in Table 8.

-95% Confidence Interval (CI) for the difference in within-subject sensitivity ranged from 19% to 42% for Study 1 and from 12% to 27% for Study 2.
-The within-subject sensitivity for gadobutrol injection BMR and BMR glus XRM and BMR plus XRM is presented in Table 8.
-Table 8: Sensitivity of Gadobutrol Injection RMR for Detection of Malignant Breast Diseas
+Table 8: Sensitivity of Gadobutrol BMR for Detection of Malignant Breast Disease